hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 In doing so, I could help write documentation, or help explain things in a way that would hopefully prevent these failure modes.

 Candidly, I was only partially successful there.
-One thing I should've done differently is recognize that I needed to write a lot more documentation; I tried to pass the documentation off to people as a learning exercise of taking what I taught them and writing it down, but realized too late that this is a learning mode that basically only works for me.
+One thing I should've done differently is recognize that I needed to write a lot more documentation; I tried to pass the documentation off to people as a learning exercise of taking what I taught them and writing it down, but realised too late that this is a learning mode that basically only works for me.
 I've yet to meet someone else who learns optimally this way (although I'm sure they exist); I needed to sit down and write the notes _while_ I taught people, and then write the documentation from that.
 Another thing I should've done differently is I didn't model my thinking flow well enough; there's a fairly predictable flow chart you can follow to mechanically migrate a service, and while I tried to write it out, it ended up looking like "step one... look at the vibes. step two, pick the right solution. step three, just do the thing".

 We did fix that!
 Mostly.
-The team was successfully able to get on-boarded and I was able to onboard a second team into helping with the migration afterwords as well, but I wasted some time having to onboard the second team because I hadn't realized my deficiencies with the first team.
+The team was successfully able to get on-boarded and I was able to onboard a second team into helping with the migration afterwords as well, but I wasted some time having to onboard the second team because I hadn't realised my deficiencies with the first team.
 More importantly, I didn't set them up to _feel_ successful, and I didn't set them up to have a very objective sense of what level of Done to get to and what that looked like, so they never felt confident in their own skills; that was probably my biggest regret in projects like this.
 It's great to have teams be productive, but it's vastly more important to have them _feel_ productive and capable.